TERREMEMBER/znbase/docs/content/latest/api/ysql/datatypes/type_array/_index.md

     references trips(trip_start_ts, userid)
     match full on delete cascade on update restrict);
 ```
 **Note:** In PostgreSQL, the maximum number of values that an array of any dimensionality can hold is `(2^27 - 1)` (about 137 million).
 If you exceed this limit, then you get a clear _"54000: array size exceeds the maximum allowed (134217727)"_ error.
 This maps to the PL/pgSQL exception _"program_limit_exceeded"_.
 In PostgreSQL, array values are stored out of line.
-However, in the YugabyteDB YSQL subsystem, they are stored in line, just like, for example, a `json` or `jsonb` value.
+However, in the ZNbaseDB YSQL subsystem, they are stored in line, just like, for example, a `json` or `jsonb` value.
 As a consequence, the maximum number of values that a YSQL array can accommodate is smaller than the PostgreSQL limit.
 Moreover, the actual YSQL limit depends on circumstances—and when it's exceeded you get a "time out" error.
 Experiment shows that the limit is about 30 million values.
 You can test this for yourself using [`array_fill()`](./functions-operators/array-fill/)) function.

 With about 100,000 GPS data points, a 300 km trip is easily accommodated.